fanartie/layla/README.md

 >To Recap

-I really had fun and enjoy the assignment, it took me about 5 hours, most of time waste is for finding cover-art alternative, without seeing a cover-art this demo will be very boring.
+I was really having fun and enjoy the assignment, it took me about 5 hours, but most of time waste is for finding cover-art alternative.
+Without seeing a cover-art this demo will be very boring - hope you agree as well.

-Most of the major techniques (including React and AWS cloud) are not a problem to a senior full-stack developer, I didn't really spend too much time for the main features.
+Most of the major techniques (including React and AWS cloud) are not a problem for an experienced senior full-stack developer, I didn't spend too much time for the main features.

 I would like to apply TypeScript and Unit-test when time is allowed for a quality work.

-Thank you for your time, hope you enjoy reviewing my work and application.
+##### _Thank you for your time, hope you enjoy reviewing my work and application._

 Feel free sending me email if you have any question.